Let’s Take The Bumpy Road! Or, "Making Friends With Moguls," 2/27 & 28

 “Making Friends with Moguls Camp” is a program of the Telluride Ski Resort’s Telluride Ski & Snowboard School.
-The last two sessions take place as follows: Saturday and Sunday, February 10 & 11; Tuesday & Wednesday, February 27 & 28.
+The last session took place Saturday and Sunday, February 10 & 11.
+Last chance: final session is Tuesday & Wednesday, February 27 & 28.
 For more information and to sign up, go here.

 For more on the Telski initiative, watch my video featuring co-founder Richard Thorpe, then read on for further details about the program and the instructors.

 Many years ago when I was just getting to know the mountain in Telluride, I found myself on Lift 9 with a stranger.
 As we rode up over the big moguls on Kant-Mak-M my seat-mate seemed to be salivating as we watched the young hot-shoes catapulting down the run, knees all but smashing into their chins.
 When I questioned the man’s obsession with these athletes, he responded that he was an orthopedic surgeon, implying that the scene below us was guaranteeing his kids’ college education.